Maanvitha6/GENAI/Settheory.md

 Total patients = 1000
 Viral diseases (Set A) = 300
 infected diseases (Set B) = 250
-Both viral & parasitic diseases = 100
+Both viral & infected diseases = 100

 1. Bernoulli Theorem
    Question: What is the probability that a randomly selected patient has a viral disease?